AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/configure-aem-guides-mcp.md

 Claude Desktop supports Desktop Extensions (`.mcpb`).
 The Experience Manager Guides MCP extension packages the connection configuration so that you don't need to manually edit an MCP JSON configuration.

-1. Obtain the `aem-guides-mcp.mcpb` extension file.
+1. Extract the [AEM Guides .mcpb zip file](./mcpbfile.zip) and obtain the `aem-guides-mcp.mcpb` extension file.

 2. Open **Claude Desktop** and navigate to **Settings > Extensions**.